Blog

 Introducing

-@jspreadsheet/spss is a Jspreadsheet extension that writes SPSS system files (.sav) straight from the browser or from Node.js.
-It takes the column configuration you already have — dropdowns, calendars, numbers, percentages, checkboxes — and produces a fully-typed SPSS dataset with value labels, variable labels, display widths, alignment and measure levels set correctly.
+@jspreadsheet/spss is a Jspreadsheet extension that writes directly from the browser or Node.js to SPSS system files (.sav).
+It takes your existing column configuration — dropdown lists, calendars, numbers, percentages, checkboxes — and generates a fully typed SPSS dataset with value labels, variable labels, display width, alignment, and measure levels all correctly set.

-No external dependencies, no server round-trip: the extension outputs a pure binary Uint8Array, ready to download or persist to disk.
+No external dependencies, no server round trips: the extension outputs a plain binary Uint8Array that can be directly downloaded or saved to disk.

 Export to SPSS

-A brand new extension, a single line to register, and two helpers attached to every worksheet.
+A brand new extension that can be registered with a single line of code, and comes with two helper functions attached to every worksheet.

 downloadSav and generateSav

-Once the extension is registered, every worksheet gains two helpers — downloadSav to trigger a browser download and generateSav to get back the raw binary.
+Once the extension is registered, every worksheet receives two helper functions — downloadSav to trigger the browser download, and generateSav to retrieve the raw binary data.

 jspreadsheet.setExtensions({ spss });